Certified Educator of Infant Massage (CEIM) Training and Certification

 Part II includes completing a take-home assignment/exam after the training and

-Teaching five parents to massage their infants in a five-week class in your area, following the training.
+Hosting a five-week infant massage education class in your area, with at least 5 parents/caregivers participating, following the training.
 (We refer to this as the practicum.)

 Submit your certification package to your International Trainer for review within time period specified by your trainer.